talmosko/thoughts/demo.md

   </>
 }
 ```

+> let's add a checkbox that indicates the "completed" state of each task

 ```html
 <input type="checkbox" checked={task.completed}/>
 ```
 ---
 # Now let's add a backend
 install stuff

+> We need Express to serve our app's API, and Remult to do... well... you'll see in a minute...

 ```sh
 npm i express remult
 ```

+> For development, we'll use ts-node-dev to run the API server in watch mode.

 ```sh
 npm i -D @types/express ts-node-dev
 ```